antimof/UxPlay/README.md

 You need a C/C++ compiler (e.g. g++) with the standard development libraries installed.
 Make sure that cmake>=3.4.1 and pkg-config are also installed: "sudo apt-get install cmake pkg-config".
-In a terminal window, change directories to the source directory of the downloaded source code ("UxPlay-"\*", "\*" = "master" or the release tag for zipfile downloads, "UxPlay" for "git clone" downloads), then do
+In a terminal window, change directories to the source directory of the downloaded source code ("UxPlay-\*", "\*" = "master" or the release tag for zipfile downloads, "UxPlay" for "git clone" downloads), then do

 1. `sudo apt-get install libssl-dev libplist-dev`  (unless you need to build OpenSSL and libplist from source).